warnakey/delete-reddit-posts/README.md

-# delete-reddit-posts
+# Delete Reddit Posts
-A program to delete ALL Reddit Posts
+A program to delete ALL of your Reddit Posts.
+Code can be found at https://github.com/warnakey/delete-reddit-posts

 This program was written on February 9th and 10th, 2019 by Eric Warncke. ericwarncke@gmail.com. https://www.linkedin.com/in/ericwarncke/.